-To be clear, the squat itself is not an effective replacement for the dumbbell RDL.
+To be clear, the squat itself is not an effective replacement for the dumbbell or barbell RDL.
 Along with the quads, it hits the glutes and lower back, but doesn’t do much for the hamstrings.
-They’re involved in the exercise, but not challenged sufficiently to make them grow.
+They’re involved in the squat, but not challenged sufficiently to make them grow.

 And the leg curl isn’t a direct replacement for the Romanian deadlift because it doesn’t do much for the glutes and lower back.

 But combining the two exercises, squats and leg curls, allows you to hit the same muscles as the RDL.

 If so, then you’ll benefit from some other exercises that hit the spinal erectors, such as rack pulls, or even the bent-over barbell row.

 If you find that the right leg is stronger than the left leg, or vice versa, you can also try the single-leg Romanian deadlift.
 Because you’re training one leg at a time, this exercise can help to even out any muscle imbalances that might exist.

 Why do I feel the Romanian deadlift in my lower back?

 When you’re doing the RDL, your spine should remain in its naturally curved position.
 By that, I mean you want to keep a slight arch in your lower back throughout the movement.

 The spinal erectors, a group of muscles that run more or less the entire length of your spine, have to work very hard just to prevent your back from rounding.